 How Texas Endovascular Treats Spider Veins

-Sclerotherapy is the most common form of treatment for spider veins, and has been widely used for decades.
-The process involves the injection of a solution that will cause the lining of the blood vessel to collapse and stick together.
-The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to be removed from your sight.
+Sclerotherapy is the most common form of spider vein treatment.
+It’s been widely used for decades.
+The process involves injecting a solution that causes the blood vessel lining to collapse and stick together.
+The blood then begins to clot, and the vessel turns to scar tissue over time, allowing the vein to disappear from sight.

 Spider veins may also be sealed with the use of a catheter or laser.
-In these cases, heat is used to seal the vein.
+In these cases, we use heat to seal the vein.
 This also results in scar tissue formation, which will gradually become less noticeable over time.

 Do Spider Vein Treatments Hurt?

 When lasers are used to treat spider veins, patients may notice a burning sensation in the legs.
-To prevent this from becoming too intense, some method of cooling will need to be applied to the skin during treatment.
+To prevent this from becoming too intense, we will apply some method of cooling to your skin during treatment.
 There may also be some discomfort when catheters are inserted into the vein by our Houston spider vein specialists

 Texas Endovascular treats all instances of spider veins for those who live in Houston, Katy, Webster, and Sugar Land.
 To schedule a consultation with Houston’s best vein doctors, you can contact us at 713-575-3686 to set up an appointment.

 Spider veins are tiny, dilated veins that are visible on the surface of the skin.
 With nearly 55% of women and 45% of men having some sort of vein disease, spider veins are a common sight.
 Spider veins are smaller red or blue veins, typically found on the legs or face, that can look like spiderwebs and are closer to the skin than normal veins.
 Varicose veins, while similar and often confused with spider veins, are much larger and look like bulging or twisting rope.